 Software and UI

 The Honor 8 Pro comes with Android 7.0 Nougat with EMUI 5.1 on top.
-EMUI lacks an app drawer but users can arrange the apps on their homescreen as per their preference and also group them into folders.
+Unlike, previous iterations, the EMUI 5.1 has an app drawer.
 There is a simple UI mode as well for those who are not quite tech savvy and those who are visually impaired.

 The new Nougat based EMUI brings in some knuckle gestures such as split screen multi-tasking, a better Doe mode and better battery saving methods.
 EMUI is perhaps one of the best when it comes to customization and EMUI 5.1 only takes it a step further.